Special offer

 • Externally: Through customers or past employees

-Guarding against the four types of reputational risk
+Four types of reputational risk in more detail

 Direct risk

-Direct risk occurs when your employees negatively affect your brand reputation through company actions.
+Direct risk can occur when your employees negatively affect your brand reputation through company actions.
 Examples include:

 • poor customer service